 4 – 6 Tblspn tamari, shoyu or other light soy sauce

-1 Tblspn brown rice vinegar
+1 Tblspn brown rice syrup, or use maple syrup

 1 Tblspn mirin